 My new husband is an open book, maybe honest to a fault!
 His phone is always just lying around in the open.
 He gave me a key to his house once we got serious.
 He’s trusting of me.
 He’s optimistic.
 He’s loyal.
 He goes to bed when I do and is romantic and fun.
 He never played mind games.
 He is a patient father and loves being a goofball with our kids.
 He’s considerate and generous with both his time and his resources.
 He is slow to anger and apologizes quickly when he makes a mistake.
 He’s not perfect but he’s caring and humble and has a giant heart.

 Here I am, literally rebuilding my life.
 Absolutely nothing is perfect… and he IS happy.
 He keeps choosing me.
 He has shown me what real love looks like.
 After 45 years, I can say now it was worth every painful minute and I would not change a thing.

 To women or men who have been through a terrible relationship, struggle with self-esteem, or have just been disappointed too many times — I say keep going!
 There is love after divorce, after abuse, and after a tragedy.
 There is even love after 40!
 Look for it around and you’ll see it!
 Believe in it.
 I know it’s hard, but it is out there.
 It may not look like what you thought or expected, but it is out there.
 Not all men are bad.
 Not all women are good.
 But if you stay open to the idea and keep meeting new people, you just might find your person after all!”

 This story was submitted to Love What Matters by Melissa Johnson.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: